 LIFE magazine carried extensive photographic coverage of the disaster, but this photo was taken by a Royal Navy seaman on a boat launched from HMS Centaur, the ship which picked up many of the survivors and the dead.(14)

-At the other end of the Mediterranean, the British Army was called in after a similar number of people died during what became known as "Bloody Christmas."
+At the other end of the Mediterranean, the British Army was called in to Cyprus after a similar number of people died during what became known as "Bloody Christmas."
 Fighting had broken out on 21 December when Greek Cypriot police shot and killed two Turkish Cypriots.(15)

 Newspapers reported Turkish Cypriots forced out of predominantly Greek areas by shootings and arson in the days that followed.
 On Christmas Eve alone, 36 people were killed.(16) Eventually a UN peacekeeping force would be established in March 1964 (see UN Jeeps in Cyprus on CJ3B.info.)